PhitNest/phitnest/README.md

 In order for the app to function properly, you need to configure the environment variables.

-Copy either `.env.example.android` or `.env.example.ios` according to your current device and rename it to `.env`
+Create a file named `.env` in your flutter project directory.
+Copy the contents of either `.env.example.android` or `.env.example.ios` into the file based on your current device.